-Christine Clark is a Program Officer in Global Development and Population at the William and Flora Hewlett Foundation.
+Christine Clark is a Program Officer in Gender Equity and Governance at the William and Flora Hewlett Foundation.
 She is responsible for grants that support family planning services and advocacy to protect reproductive rights in the United States.
 Christine has broad experience in public health and youth services, in the U.S. and internationally.

 Previously, Christine was the founding executive director of Teen Success Inc., a nonprofit organization based in California that provides a support network for teenage mothers.